 Tooth Bonding Durham, NC

-If you are looking to improve your smile, we offer a variety of cosmetic services, including tooth bonding.
-Dental bonding is a fast, affordable treatment that is usually completed in a single visit to Dr. Blaylock’s Durham cosmetic dentist office.
+If you want to improve your smile, we offer various cosmetic services, including tooth bonding.
+Dental bonding is a fast, affordable treatment usually completed in a single visit to Dr. Blaylock’s Durham cosmetic dentist office.

 Tooth Bonding in Durham, NC

-Dr. Blaylock, your trusted dentist in Durham NC, provides dental bonding for children and adults.
-Dental bonding is minimally invasive and can usually be completed in a single visit.
+Dr. Blaylock, your trusted dentist in Durham, NC, offers dental bonding for children and adults.
+It is minimally invasive and can usually be completed in a single visit.

-Dental bonding may also be used in combination with other cosmetic dentistry procedures and as part of a smile design.
+Dental bonding may also be combined with other cosmetic dentistry procedures and as part of a smile design.
 It can be both a cosmetic and restorative dental treatment that can be used to:

 • Repair chipped or cracked teeth